hyperspy/hyperspy/doc/user_guide/visualisation.rst

 ..
 NOTE::

     This is a `matplotlib <http://matplotlib.sourceforge.net/>`_ command.
-    Matplotlib is the library that hyperspy uses to produce the plots.
+    Matplotlib is the library that HyperSpy uses to produce the plots.
 You can learn how to pan/zoom and more  `in the matplotlib documentation
     <http://matplotlib.sourceforge.net/users/navigation_toolbar.html>`_